OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 ## Motor Setup
 The motor should be setup with the ClearView software.
 The details can be found in the [User Manual](https://teknic.com/files/downloads/Clearpath-SC%20User%20Manual.pdf).
 The hardware interface assumes that the motor is tuned.

-## sFoundation
+## Immediate Moves
-This package uses the sFoundation software library.
-We use a feature called "Immediate Moves" (not in the official documentation) which allows to execute moves immediatly instead of storing them in a queue.
+This package uses the sFoundation software library and a feature called "Immediate Moves" (not in the official documentation) which allows to execute moves immediatly instead of storing them in a queue.

 > [!NOTE]
 > This will only work with the Clearpath-SC "Advanced" firmware option.